 This course explores in depth work of a major writer in English.
 Featured authors are rotated and are chosen by the instructors.
 Examples include Jane Austen and Henry David Thoreau.
 (May be repeated if topic differs; offered alternate years)

 This course explores a variety of books written for children.
 The principal goals of the course are to deepen students’ understanding and appreciation of well-written children’s books and to help students recognize the value of such works as literature.
 (Not open to first-year students)

 This course examines fiction written for and about youth (readers between the age of 12 and 18).
 Books that represent a variety of genres within this field are studied.
 Relevant critical material is also examined.
 (Offered alternate years)

 To ensure each student seeking certification in Students with Disabilities 7-12 has 6 hours of English Language Arts content and linked pedagogical skills, this course will introduce students to the various kinds of writings that adolescents read on their own and in the classroom.
 It includes instructional strategies for teaching to the goals and content of the New York State learning standards for English Language arts, including preparation and use of materials used to teach adolescents to read and listen to oral, written and electronic texts, how to relate these texts to their own lives and to develop an understanding of the social, historical and cultural dimensions the texts represent.
 This is a five week course open only to Junior and Senior Education majors.

 This course focuses on major writers from the turn of the century to the middle of the century.
-Key writers often include Woolf, Hemingway, Faulkner, Fitzgerald, Joyce, and Camus.
-(Offered alternate years)
+Key writers may include Woolf, Joyce, Forster, and Camus.
+(Offered on demand)